twadada/Machine-Translation/README.md

 ## Usage

 First, you need to preprocess a raw parallel corpus using Preprocess.py.
+To build vocabulary, you provide one of these three options:

+- srcV and tgtV
+- src_min and tgt_min
+- src_vocab and -tgt_vocab

 ```
 python Preprocess.py -src_train source_train_path -tgt_train target_train_path -save_name save_name